Andorem/NotifyUser/README.md

 By default, the tag handle is `@`, however it can be easily changed by editing `chat.symbol` in the config.
 Though a single special character is reccomended, the tag handle can be any one string you wish (e.g. `>>` or `Wololo`).

+You can also change the color that the tagged username will be highlighted by adding an "&" color code in `chat.highlight-color`.

 #### Choosing how pings work

 PlayerNotify gives you the option of tweaking how a ping mention will be activated in the main chat or silent commands.
 You can change the minimum amount of letters of a username that a person must type in order to ping someone with `chat.min-num-length`.
 Anything tagged below this number will be ignored, not highlighted, and no alert made.